whitep4nth3r/whitep4nth3r/README.md

 ![A screenshot from my Twitch stream, with me against my website background](twitch_grab.png)

-# I code live for your entertainment
+# I write code for your entertainment

 I'm a software engineer, writer, and live streamer.
 I help developers build stuff, learn things, and love what they do through blog posts, tutorial videos, live coding and building open source projects.